cc-archive/cc-cert-core/contents/licenses/examples.md

 Looking for success stories in different areas we tend to seek the most visible examples from mass media, often forgetting about how many examples of something much more valuable can much closer, in our communities.

-Think about your work environment (or passion) how it is influenced by open content, open source and public domain?
+Think about your work environment (or passion) how it is influenced by open content, open source and public domain.
 Can you find any examples of Creative Commons and public domain content around you or find some that would be useful for you?
 Who is making them and how do they speak about being open?
 Are they local or maybe there is some unconventional connections like resources from another country popular in yours?
 Take a moment to search for any examples.

+*If you cannot think of any examples off hand, you may ask in your social media channels for less commonly known sources of open content.
+Consider adding your examples to the CC Certification Space (link) and what you can learn of the people/organizations who have shared them.
+Or explore what others have shared there*

 ## Acquiring Essential Knowledge